Mitch Garver Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.

-- The Twins' 3.93 team ERA ranks seventh across all league pitching staffs.
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.93).

-- Twins pitchers combine to rank 16th in baseball in home runs surrendered (155 total, 1.2 per game).
+- Twins pitchers combine to give up 160 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his most recent time out on Wednesday against the Milwaukee Brewers, the right-hander tossed five innings, allowing two earned runs while surrendering two hits.
+- The righty's most recent appearance was on Saturday against the Texas Rangers, when he tossed five innings, surrendering one earned run while allowing five hits.

+- In 23 games this season, the 27-year-old has put up a 4.33 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.